 - While the submission of the report is the primary responsibility of the fellow, it is the Fellowship Program Director's ultimate responsibility to ensure that it is submitted.
-Failure to submit the report will result in the program's ineligibility to receive fellowship support for the next two years.
+Failure to submit the report will result in the program's ineligibility to receive fellowship support for the next 12 months.
 Further sanctions will be at the discretion of the Executive Committee of the CPEG.

 - The Chair of the CPEG Fellowship Committee will send the Fellowship Program Director and the fellow one email as a reminder (please note that the Chair will use the email for the fellow from the CPEG directory—it is the responsibility of the fellow to ensure that this is current).

 - All recipients of a CPEG fellowship award are expected to join CPEG, if not already a member.